Beaver Brook Meadow / Steele Farm

 Beaver Brook Meadow/Steele Farm

-Trails - There is a large trail network on this site with 5 access points along town roads.
-This access points are: 1) on Hill Road about .25 mile from Rt.
-111, 2) on Hill Road about 200 yards south of the North Cemetery, 3) on Middle Road at the Steele Farm farmhouse, 4) on Middle Road about 200 yards west of the Steele Farm farmhouse and 5) at the Middle Road intersection with Depot Road.
-The trail that starts on Hill Road near Rt.
-111 is accessed by walking across the hay field to the wood line.
+The trail that starts on Hill Road near Route 111 is accessed by walking across the hay field to the wood line.
 There is a Nature Trail sign at the wood line.
 The trail that starts at the Steele Farm farmhouse runs straight down the hill from the parking area into the pasture.
 This trail follows the worn path of the farm equipment and is the only trail on the site that is not marked.
 See the accompanying map for full details.

 Beaver Brook Meadow